-- For students in the Ed.D,: Failure to earn a B or better in any course will result in dismissal from the program and the College of Saint Mary. - The Physical Therapy Program (DPT) requires students maintain a 3.0 GPA and can earn no more than two course grades of a "C" to maintain progression in the CSM DPT program. - The Occupation Therapy Program (OTD or MOT) requires students maintain a 3.0 GPA and can earn no more than two course grades below a "C" to maintain progression in the CSM program.
-(Fieldwork grades of "unsatisfactory" will count as a grade below a C.) - The Physician Assistant Studies Program requires a cumulative grade point average of 2.5.
-Earning two grades below "C" in any semester will result in dismissal from the program and the College of Saint Mary.
-If at any time during Phase II the student receives a second grade of below "C" in a required or elective rotation, the result will be dismissal from the program and the College of Saint Mary. - For students in the MHS program: Failure to earn a B- or better in any course will result in dismissal from the program and the College of Saint Mary.
+- For students in the Ed.D,: Failure to earn a B or better in any course will result in dismissal from the program and the College of Saint Mary. - The Physical Therapy Program (DPT) requires students maintain a 3.0 GPA and can earn no more than two course grades of a "C" to maintain progression in the CSM DPT

-- For students in the MKES program: Failure to earn a B or better in any course will result in dismissal from the program and the College of Saint Mary. - For students in the MAT program: - 1.
+- The Occupation Therapy Program (OTD or MOT) requires students maintain a 3.0 GPA and can earn no more than two course grades below a "C" to maintain progression in the CSM program.
+(Fieldwork grades of "unsatisfactory" will count as a grade below a C.) - The Physician Assistant Studies Program requires a cumulative grade point average of 2.5, a minimum grade of "C" in all courses and clinical rotations, a "Satisfactory" rating in all categories of the Professional Evaluation, and a "Pass" or "Satisfactory" rating on all non-letter grades assignments or projects to progress in the program Unsatisfactory Academic Progress can lead to dismissal.
+For specific information on the Standards of Academic Progress, please refer to the PAS Student Handbook. - For students in the MHS program: Failure to earn a B- or better in any course will result in dismissal from the program and the College of Saint Mary. - For students in the MKES program: Failure to earn a B or better in any course will result in dismissal from the program and the College of Saint Mary. - For students in the MAT program: - 1.
 Earning a C- or lower in any graduate course will result in dismissal from the program and the College of Saint Mary. - 2.
 Earning a C grade in more than one graduate course will result in dismissal from the program and the College of Saint Mary. - For students in the MSOL program: - 1.
 Earning a C- or lower in any graduate course will result in dismissal from the program and the College of Saint Mary. - 2.
 Earning a C grade in more than one graduate course will result in dismissal from the program and the College of Saint Mary.